myhdl/myhdl/doc/source/manual/conversion.rst

 Handling hierarchy
 ------------------

 Recall that conversion occurs after elaboration.
-A consquence is that the converted output is non-hierarchical.
+A consequence is that the converted output is non-hierarchical.
 In many cases, this is not an issue.
 The purpose of conversion is to provide a path into a traditional design flow by using Verilog and VHDL as a "back-end" format.
 Hierarchy